smorad/um_cisc_7026/lecture_03_neural_networks.typ

 ==
   We care about *generalization* in machine learning #pause

-  So we should always split our dataset into a training dataset and a testing dataset #pause
+  Always split our dataset into a training dataset and a testing dataset #pause

-  #cimage("figures/lecture_2/train_test_regression.png", height: 60%)
+  #cimage("figures/lecture_2/train_test_regression.png", height: 70%)

 // 16:00 fast
 = Multivariate Linear Regression